raballew/okd-the-hard-way/docs/06-nodes.md

 nodes or staging environments which require even more fine tuning but the concepts show here apply to all of them.

-Create seperate a MachineConfigPool (MCP) for each usecase:
+Create seperate a MCP for each usecase:

 ```shell
 [root@services ~]# oc apply -f okd-the-hard-way/src/okd/nodes/
 ```

-All created MCPs inherit their properties from the MachineConfigPool worker.
+All created MCPs inherit their properties from the MCP worker.
 Keep in mind, a node can only be part of a single MCP.

 Then relabel all nodes to match the node selectors specified in the resource